logos

 • You had no living parent, even if you are now adopted; or

-• You were a dependent or ward of the court, even if you are no longer a dependent or ward of the court today.
+• You were in foster care or a dependent or ward of the court, even if you are no longer in foster care today or a dependent or ward of the court today.
 For federal student aid purposes, someone who is incarcerated is not considered a ward of the court.

-The apprenticeship sponsor may require you to provide proof that you were in foster care or a dependent or ward of the court.
+Your financial aid office may require you to provide proof that you were in foster care or a dependent or ward of the court.

-Answer "Yes" if your situation was determined by a) your high school or district homeless liaison, b)the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development, or c) the director of a runaway or homeless youth basic center or transitional living program.
+Answer “Yes” if your situation was determined by a) your high school or district homeless liaison, b) the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development, or c) the director of a runaway or homeless youth basic center or transitional living program.

 Not all situations are considered an unusual circumstance.
 The following situations do not qualify as an unusual circumstance:

-• You do not live with your parent(s), or your parent(s) do not want to provide their information on your application
+♦ You do not live with your parent(s), or your parent(s) do not want to provide their information on your application.

 FINANCIAL & HOUSEHOLD INFORMATION (DEPENDENT)